FudanMPL/pMPL/README.md

 infile.close();
 ```

-If one assist party drops out during the training phase, the intermediate results hold by each party will be stored in "pMPL/3pc/Result", which can be used as initialization coefficients for 2PC training.
+If one assistant party drops out during the training phase, the intermediate results hold by each party will be stored in "pMPL/3pc/Result", which can be used as initialization coefficients for 2PC training.

 ## Running for 2pc
 ### Network Configuration